 Old Acacia tree at castle Doorwerth

-On the occasion, Anton had organized a hunting party for international guests.
-In all likelihood, he planted in this occasion 3 acacias in his courtyard.
+For the occasion, Anton had organized a hunting party for international guests.
+In total, he planted a total of three acacias in his courtyard.

 Origin Acacia tree